-The Direct Entry Pilot Scheme (Managed Path/UK Service Pilot) is an exciting career pathway for experienced, high calibre Qualified Service Pilots of the Army Air Corps, Royal Air Force, Royal Marines and Royal Navy who are within 2 years of their exit point.
+The Direct Entry Pilot Scheme (Managed Path/UK Service Pilot) is an exciting career pathway for experienced Pilots from the Army Air Corps, Royal Air Force, Royal Marines and Royal Navy who have completed their minimum service.

 To apply please contact your Career Manager.

-- Eligibility criteria for the British Airways Managed Path is contained in Tri-Service 2014 DIN 01-180 and we ask that you please read this Instruction
+The eligibility criteria for the British Airways Managed Path is contained in Tri-Service 2014 DIN 01-180.
+Please read this Instruction carefully.

 - A minimum of 1500 hours flying experience on any service aircraft.

-- Able to obtain by your start date a UK issued EASA Flight Crew Licence
+- Able to obtain by your start date a UK Part-FCL Licence.

 - Your height will need to be between 1.57m (5'2") and 1.91m (6'3") with weight in proportion to height (height is accurately determined during the assessment process).
-Qualified pilots who are taller than 1.91m may submit an application but will be required to undergo a functionality check to confirm their ability to meet the requirements of the seating positions in the British Airways fleet of aircraft
+If you’re taller than 1.91m, you may apply, but you’ll be required to attend a functionality check to confirm your ability to meet seating position requirements

 - A good level of physical fitness, and ability to satisfy the British Airways medical requirements